-- Spot Market Energy Energy bought or sold by Market Participants through the PJM Energy Market. - Transmission Congestion The increased cost of energy delivered when the Transmission System is operating under constrained conditions. - Transmission Losses Energy requirements in excess of load requirements due to the energy consumed by the electrical impedance characteristics of the Transmission System. - Regulation The capability of a specific resource with appropriate telecommunications, control, and response capability to increase or decrease its output in response to a regulating control signal (PJM Manual 12: Balancing Operations). - Synchronized Reserve The capability of a specific on-line resource with appropriate telecommunications, control, and response capability to increase output (or reduce consumption) in response to a synchronized reserve event and/or operate at a point that deviates from economic dispatch (including condensing mode) to provide 10-minute reserve (PJM Manual 12: Balancing Operations). - Non-Synchronized Reserve The capability of a specific off-line generation resource with appropriate telecommunications, control, and response capability to increase output from an offline state in response to a non-synchronized reserve event to provide 10minute reserve (PJM Manual 12: Balancing Operations). - Secondary Reserve The capability of a specific on-line or off-line resource with appropriate telecommunications, control, and response capability to increase output (or reduce consumption) when directed and/or operate at a point that deviates from economic dispatch (including condensing mode) to provide reserves within a response between 10 - 30 minutes (PJM Manual 12: Balancing Operations). - Operating Reserve The amounts of generating Capacity scheduled to be available for specified periods of an Operating Day to ensure the reliable operation of PJM. - Reactive Services The amounts of generation altered by PJM to maintain reactive reliability.
+- Spot Market Energy Energy bought or sold by Market Participants through the PJM Energy Market. - Transmission Congestion The increased cost of energy delivered when the Transmission System is operating under constrained conditions. - Transmission Losses Energy requirements in excess of load requirements due to the energy consumed by the electrical impedance characteristics of the Transmission System. - Regulation The capability of a specific resource with appropriate telecommunications, control, and response capability to increase or decrease its output in response to a regulating control signal (PJM Manual 12: Balancing Operations). - Synchronized Reserve The capability of a specific on-line resource with appropriate telecommunications, control, and response capability to increase output (or reduce consumption) in response to a synchronized reserve event and/or operate at a point that deviates from economic dispatch (including condensing mode) to provide 10-minute reserve (PJM Manual 12: Balancing Operations). - Non-Synchronized Reserve The capability of a specific off-line generation resource with appropriate telecommunications, control, and response capability to increase output from an offline state in response to a non-synchronized reserve event to provide 10minute reserve (PJM Manual 12: Balancing Operations). - Secondary Reserve The capability of a specific on-line or off-line resource with appropriate telecommunications, control, and response capability to increase output (or reduce consumption) when directed and/or operate at a point that deviates from economic dispatch (including condensing mode) to provide reserves within a response between 10 - 30 minutes (PJM Manual 12: Balancing Operations). - Operating Reserve The amounts of generating capacity scheduled to be available for specified periods of an Operating Day to ensure the reliable operation of PJM. - Reactive Services The amounts of generation altered by PJM to maintain reactive reliability.

-- Synchronous Condensing The instructions to generators to operate in synchronous condensing mode for reasons other than reactive support or synchronized reserve to ensure the reliable operation of PJM. - Emergency Energy Energy bought from other Control Areas or sold to other Control Areas by PJM due to Emergencies either within PJM or within the other Control Areas. - PJM Emergency Load Response The Emergency Load Response Program is designed to provide a method by which end-use customers may be compensated by PJM for voluntarily reducing load during an emergency event. - PJM Economic Load Response The Economic Load Response Program is designed to provide incentive to end-use customers or Curtailment Service Providers ("CSP") to enhance the ability and opportunity for reduction of consumption when PJM Locational Marginal Prices ("LMP") are high. - Metering Reconciliation Metering errors and corrections that are reconciled at the end of each month by a meter error correction charge adjustment. - Inadvertent Interchange Differences between hourly net actual energy flows and net scheduled energy flow into or out of the PJM control area. - Unscheduled Transmission Service Service that PJM Members can provide to or receive from the New York ISO and are credited or charged according to the Operating Agreement. - Financial Transmission Rights ("FTRs") Auction Market Participants may purchase/ sell FTRs by participating in the Annual and Monthly auctions. - Auction Revenue Rights ("ARRs") ARRs are the mechanism by which the proceeds from the FTR auctions are allocated.
+- Synchronous Condensing The instructions to generators to operate in synchronous condensing mode for reasons other than reactive support or synchronized reserve to ensure the reliable operation of PJM. - Emergency Energy Energy bought from other Control Areas or sold to other Control Areas by PJM due to Emergencies either within PJM or within the other Control Areas. - PJM Emergency Load Response The Emergency Load Response Program is designed to provide a method by which end-use customers may be compensated by PJM for voluntarily reducing load during an emergency event. - PJM Economic Load Response The Economic Load Response Program is designed to provide incentive to end-use customers or Curtailment Service Providers ("CSP") to enhance the ability and opportunity for reduction of consumption when PJM Locational Marginal Prices ("LMP") are high. - Metering Reconciliation Metering errors and corrections that are reconciled at the end of each month by a meter error correction charge adjustment. - Inadvertent Interchange Differences between hourly net actual energy flows and net scheduled energy flow into or out of the PJM control area. - Unscheduled Transmission Service (Loop Flow) Accounting for agreements between PJM and others for compensation to be paid or received for unscheduled transmission service (loop flow) into or out of the PJM Region. - Financial Transmission Rights ("FTRs") Auction Market Participants may purchase/ sell FTRs by participating in the Long-term, Annual, and Monthly auctions. - Auction Revenue Rights ("ARRs") ARRs are the mechanism by which the proceeds from the FTR auctions are allocated.

 These services are applicable to the different types of market participation, as shown in Exhibit 1.
-Each service is further broken down in the billing statement (PJM Manual 29: Billing).
+Each service is further broken down in the billing statement (PJM Manual 29:Billing).

 MARKET BUYERS MARKET SELLERS TRANSMISSION CUSTOMERS

-Spot Market Energy Х х
+Spot Market Energy х х

 Regulation Х Х

-Operating Reserves Х Х
+Operating Reserves Х х

 Transmission Congestion Х Х х

 Transmission Losses Х Х х

-Emergency Energy Х Х
+Emergency Energy х Х

-Meter Reconciliation Х Х
+Meter Reconciliation х х

-Unscheduled Transmission Service Х Х
+Unscheduled Transmission Service Х х